timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 heavyImpactGenerator.impactOccurred()
 ```

-The above can generate 7 different haptic feedback patterns.
+The above code generates 7 different haptic feedback patterns.
 The Notification Generator can be reused as the style is passed in with the trigger function, while the Impact Generator has the style directly associated with the generator.
 If you do reuse the generator you can call `prepare()` which will put it in an alert state to help execute the triggered pattern quicker.
 However you need to be careful as the Haptic Engine will only stay in a prepared state for a few seconds.
 And calling it right before the trigger action will not result in any improvements.
 For more custom patterns you can use `CoreHaptics` which provides you with a [`CHHapticEngine`](https://developer.apple.com/documentation/corehaptics/chhapticengine).

 ## Summary
-As developers we want to make our app accessible to the widest audience possible.
-With the APIs and technologies covered above you should be able to improve the accessibility of your app.
-It may seem daunting especially if this is your first time getting to know these technologies, and it feels like there is always more that can be done.
-But starting to implement these APIs, even if just a few, will open your app to a wider audience.
-As you become more familiar with these technologies you'll be able to spot issue right away, and build new features for all.
+As developers we want to make our apps accessible to the widest audience possible.
+With the APIs and technologies covered above you can greatly improve the accessibility of your app.
+It may seem daunting especially if this is your first time getting to know these technologies.
+But starting to implement these APIs, even if just a few, will already open your app to a wider audience.
+And as you become more familiar with these technologies you'll be able to spot issue right away, and build new features for all.